haixuanTao/haixuantao.github.io/src/pandas-polars/22-merging.md

 |Polars |.543 s |8x |
 |Pandas |4.347 s | |

 For merging, having a nested structure with `None` values can be very verbose.
-Having a flat structure is a huge plus.
-So, I’ll recommend using **Polars** if merging is key.
+So, I’ll recommend using **Polars** for merging.

 _I’m not sure If polars merging is done multi-threaded or not.
 It seems to be multithreaded by default._